Why should I choose the Geneva Academy?

 In theory and practice, it focuses on practical measures and mechanisms such as criminal prosecutions, truth commissions, reparations and institutional reform, including post-conflict rule of law building (See, for example, the UN Secretary General’s report on the rule of law and transitional justice).

-During the year, our students also have access to a rich network of experts and practitioners.
+Throughout the year, our students also have access to a rich network of experts and practitioners.
 They also receive individual guidance and one-to-one counselling by means of academic mentoring and career coaching.

 The Geneva Academy offers a number of full scholarships (covering tuition fees and living expenses in Geneva for ten months) and partial scholarships (covering tuition fees).